-Provide 4 copies of the quantitative test results and data forms containing all data taken, highlighting any non-conforming results and remedies taken, to the Engineer for approval.
+Provide 4 copies of the quantitative test results and data forms containing all data taken, highlighting any non conforming results and remedies taken, to the Engineer for approval.
 An authorized representative of the manufacturer must sign the test results and data forms.

-12.2 DESIGN APPROVAL TESTS
+12.2.
+DESIGN APPROVAL TEST

-Design Approval Tests are applicable to all DMS systems not currently on the QPL.
-The DMS proposed for use on this project must be preapproved for use.
+Design Approval Tests are applicable to DMS systems not currently on the QPL.

 The Design Approval Tests consists of all tests described in Section 2.2 "DMS Equipment Tests" of NEMA TS 4-2005 (Hardware Standards for Dynamic Message Signs with NTCIP Requirements).
-Preform all tests and submit certified results for review and approval.
+Perform all tests and submit certified results for review and approval.